You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

 For around $17 the Wing Sung 601 is a modern pump filler that has created a lot of buzz for being a really decent pump filler fountain pen.

-As for a Vacumatic Filler, the vacumatic is actually named after the pen that uses it, the Parker Vacumatic, which can only be found as a vintage fountain pen.
+The name "vacumatic" actually comes from the pen that uses it the Parker Vacumatic, which you can only find as a vintage fountain pen.

 What Is A Bladder/Rubber Sac Fountain Pen?

 Technically, bladder sac fountain pens are fountain pens that store the ink in a rubber sac inside the barrel of the pen.